fasouto/fasouto.github.com/_posts/2012-05-18-my-website-prelaunch-checklist.md

 - Create a robots.txt
 - Page titles with keywords
 - Submit to search engines
 - Build some backlinks

+### Legal stuff
+- Check terms and conditions
+- EU cookie law

+### Security
+- Check HTTPS
+- Scan vulnerabilities with an automatic tool
+- CSRF token
-- Ensure semantical content
+-